ferrighi/netcdf-ld-prototype/source/about.rst

 About
 """""

-This documentation collects a how-to recipe for tranforming netCDF into netCDF-LD, with the purpose to add provenance information as liked data inside the ACDD global attribute "history".
-This is achieved by means for the bald library:
+This documentation collects a how-to recipe for tranforming netCDF into netCDF-LD, in order to generate RFD statements.
+This is achieved by means of the bald library:

 - https://github.com/binary-array-ld/bald/